-- School budgets are set making the assumption that everybody will get their incremental pay rise. - A two-week Autumn half-term. - Free tea and coffee provided in the staff room. - Free access to our fitness suite. - A Staff Association that responds to the welfare of the staff and organises social events. - Use of onsite canteen offering hot meals and salad bar. - Teaching staff can go home if they have PPA time last period of the day. - Opportunities to participate in enrichment activities e.g. theatre visits. - Assisted cycle purchase scheme and designated cycle parking bay. - Opportunities for flexible working. - Access to Workplace Options scheme, for confidential independent employment advice. - Outer-London salary scales with easy access to central London. - Free on-site parking where possible. - Membership of the Teachers' Pension Scheme (TPS) or Local Government Pension Scheme (LGPS).
+- School budgets are set making the assumption that everybody will get their incremental pay rise. - A two-week Autumn half-term. - Free tea and coffee provided in the staff room. - Free access to our fitness suite. - A Staff Association that responds to the welfare of the staff and organises social events. - Use of onsite canteen offering hot meals and salad bar.

+- Opportunities to participate in enrichment activities e.g. theatre visits. - Assisted cycle purchase scheme and designated cycle parking bay. - Opportunities for flexible working. - Access to Workplace Options scheme, for confidential independent employment advice. - Outer-London salary scales with easy access to central London. - Free on-site parking where possible. - Membership of the Teachers' Pension Scheme (TPS) or Local Government Pension Scheme (LGPS).